RestrictedPower/HY-446-Project/report/report.md

 ## Introduction

 The priority queue is one of the most commonly used data structures in applications.
-Most modern languages have support for the priority queue data structure through their original libraries.
-Java provides a priority queue class with a original implementation that offers low space complexity as well as $O(1)$ access to the first element of the priority queue.
+Most modern languages have support for the priority queue data structure through their standard libraries.
+Java provides a priority queue class with a standard implementation that offers low space complexity.
 However, one operation that is often very slow on priority queues is element removal.
 Removal has a $O(n)$ time complexity making it extremely inefficient for applications that remove elements very frequently.
 We introduced a new priority queue implementation that is optimized for fast removals using a hash map.
-The hash table is used along side the heap structure to maintain the indices of all the elements in the heap and support arbitrary element removals in $O(logn)$.
+The hash map is used along side the heap structure to maintain the indices of all the elements in the heap and support arbitrary element removals in $O(logn)$.

-## Original implementation

-The priority queue implementation in the Java original library uses a heap structure, a one-dimensional array with size equal or greater to the number of elements in the priority queue.
-It also caches the first element to ensure $O(1)$ access.

 ## Our implementation